You love Indian food, but you balk at the thought of making it at home.

 So, where does Indian Ambrosia fit into the scheme of things?

-You’ll find all kinds of mouth-watering kormas, kebabs, biryanis, vegetables, curries, snacks and desserts.
+You’ll find new and exciting recipes as well as old and time-honoured ones.
+Think mouth-watering kormas, kebabs, biryanis, pulaos, vegetables, curries, snacks and desserts.
 Food that’s bursting with the unique flavours and colours Indian cuisine is known for.

 Try one recipe today and see for yourself.